arolet/wasserstein-dictionary-learning/README.md

 This repository contains a matlab implementation of the methods described in the article:

 Antoine Rolet, Marco Cuturi and Gabriel Peyré.
 Fast Dictionary Learning with a Smoothed Wasserstein Loss.
-To appear in Appearing in Proceedings of the 19th International Conference on Artificial Intelligence and Statistics (AISTATS) 2016, Cadiz, Spain.
+To appear in Proceedings of the 19th International Conference on Artificial Intelligence and Statistics (AISTATS) 2016, Cadiz, Spain.
 JMLR: W&CP volume 41.

 It also includes a script to reproduce the experiment in the introduction of the article step by step.